Sunday, September 26, 2010

 Oh and before we went home, we got a plate of guilt free french fries and had ourselves a good laugh.

-I can't wait to go out with my friends again! (
+I can't wait to go out with my friends again! (keep working on the bicep, my friend!)

 Labour Pains, Part One